tdf/odftoolkit/src/site/java/README.md

 ## Generate the website

-    ./scripts/website-cli generate <output directory>

-The generator will use the content in this repository, but it is also possible to specifiy the content repository separately:
+The generator use the content defined by --content:

-    ./scripts/website-cli generate --content /tmp/tdf-odftoolkit-fork <output directory>

-For instance, in our case generating the current documentation:
+Generate the current markdown documentation into the GitHub Pages 'docs' directory via commandline:

     ./scripts/website-cli generate --content ../../../ ../../../docs/